 3D printing, also referred to commonly as ‘additive manufacturing,’ refers to the layer-by-layer deposition of a material of choice through a computer-aided and controlled machine to create three-dimension (3D) objects.
 The design to be printed is supplied to the computer as a computer-aided-design (CAD) model.
 There are several different types of 3D printing technologies, each differing in the way material is deposited and the layers fused for creating the 3D object.
 Learn more about this technology below.

-There are extensive reviews in literature on various kinds of technologies used for the purposes of 3D printing and bioprinting.
+There are extensive reviews in literature on various kinds of technologies used for 3D printing and bioprinting.
 Two main techniques commonly used are vat photopolymerization (where a light-sensitive polymer is printed using lasers) and material extrusion (where the desired material is extruded from a syringe-needle combination).

 Finally, several other printing techniques such as inkjet printing, binder jetting, powder bed fusion, etc. can be utilized depending on the application and material of choice.

 The center boasts of a wide range of different printer types, which can be found in our Resource section, that utilize one or more of these technologies for 3D printing and bioprinting purposes.
 We also recognize that this is a highly dynamic field with new technologies and modifications being constantly made.
-It is our aim to be on top of the technology curve in order to provide our collaborators and research partners the latest in 3D printing technologies that aids their research efforts.
+We aim to be on top of the technology curve to provide our collaborators and research partners the latest in 3D printing technologies that aid their research efforts.